 - Step back and look at the pice again and add more detail.

-- If you think you need to add more watercolor or highlights you can do that when you use a paint pen.
-It generally will not change the color of the paint pen.
+- If you think you need to add more watercolor or highlights you can do that when you use a paint pen and it generally will not change the color of the paint pen.

 - Pick a frame, hang on your wall and enjoy!